 Flexible mechanisms for measurement configuration and scheduling.

-Analysis of available standardized measurement metrics and frameworks suitable for incorporation by reference, such as those included in …..
-(IPPM, …)
+Analysis of available standardized measurement metrics and frameworks suitable for incorporation by reference, such as those included within the work of the IETF IP Performance Metrics (IPPM) Working Group.

 Also, the WG believes that it will be helpful to observe real implementations of the P802.16.3 architecture as embodied in measurement systems, including client software.
 We would like to help to coordinate participants interested in implementing such systems, sharing them with a broader audience, and testing interoperability among systems.
 We believe that, once communication and data collection begins, it will be possible to quickly advance the process of testing processes and metrics and that this will rapidly progress the standardization.
 We aim to aid in coordination among interested participants.
 We invite prospective participants to contribute documentation about their systems, and information about how it can be shared.